xKore123/GolangRATATATATATATA/README.md

 ### To do:

-- [ ] Upgrade the tool to make it use tgbotapi v5.5.1 instead of v4
+- [ ] Replace some of the functions with C code
 - [ ] Add a keylogger
 - [ ] Add linux support